sagnikbose-11-01/Netflix-Clone/README.md

 ## Live Demo

-You can view a live demo of the Starbucks Website Clone [here](https://sagnikbose-11-01.github.io/Netflix-Clone/).
+You can view a live demo of the Website [here](https://sagnikbose-11-01.github.io/Netflix-Clone/).

 ## Features:
 1. Responsive design: The clone is designed to adapt to different screen sizes, providing a seamless viewing experience across various devices.